RikuVan/pinboard_wizard/docs/keyboard_shortcuts.md

 To add a new keyboard shortcut:

-1. Create a new Intent class in `keyboard_shortcuts.dart`
+1. Create a new Intent class in `lib/src/common/widgets/keyboard_shortcuts.dart`
 2. Add the shortcut mapping to the `Shortcuts` widget
 3. Add the corresponding action to the `Actions` widget
 4. If the action needs to interact with the main app state, add a callback parameter to `KeyboardShortcuts`